-Child Trafficking & Abuse Must be Addressed In India
+Child Trafficking & Child Abuse In India Must be Addressed

 Gender inequality has been a crucial social issue in India for centuries.
 Census 2011 shows the child sex ratio among children of 0-6 years to be 918 girls for every 1000 boys in India.
 This statistic speaks for itself and demands urgent and efficient solutions to address the cause of gender inequality.